Arskan17/ArsKan17/README.md

 - ML

 # Concerns
 This one is the opposite, but I feel like I'd be miserable in a future where I'd have to talk to robots.
-I guess the turing test must be updated huh? higher inteligence doesn't mean anything anymore.
+I guess the Turing test must be updated huh? higher inteligence doesn't mean anything anymore.
 As "Sam the altman gpt" says, intelligence is a comodity like electricity and gas.
 I'm not woried 😅